Tysabri and Progressive Multifocal Leukoencephalopathy: Understanding the FDA Warning and Causation

 Frequently Asked Questions

-What is the FDA warning about Tysabri and PML?
+What is the FDA warning for Tysabri regarding PML?

 Does submitting information create an attorney-client relationship?